 Isolation of primary hepatocytes

 Remove the liver from the mouse.
 The cannula will still be tied to the liver, so use the forceps to lift the cannula with the liver, and carefully cut off all fascia connections.
-Transfer the liver to a 50 mL tube containing 20 mL of solution E.
+Transfer the liver to a 50 mL tube containing 20 mL of pre-warmed solution E.

 Hold the cannula with the liver using forceps and disassociate the tissue by rubbing the liver around the wall of the tube to transfer the isolated hepatocytes into buffer.
 Keep the isolated cells on ice.